Table of Contents

 • The updated handler will ensure that the error template is not rendered when an invalid or spoofed callback URL is received.
 This prevents exposure of personal data in error responses.

-• The new dll can be rolled out into production and is a drop-in replacement for existing QuickPayPaymentWindow that requires no rebuild Alternatively;
+• The new DLL can be rolled out into production as a drop-in replacement for the existing QuickPayPaymentWindow and requires no rebuild.

-• In custom projects, update the QuickPayPaymentWindow project package reference to version 3.1.2
+• Alternatively, in custom projects, update the QuickPayPaymentWindow package reference to version 3.1.2:

 dotnet add package Dynamicweb.Ecommerce.CheckoutHandlers.QuickPayPaymentWindow --version 3.1.2